dlang/dmd/README.md

 hacking on DMD, check the [contribution guide](CONTRIBUTING.md) and visit the [D Wiki](http://wiki.dlang.org/DMD).

-All significant contributors to DMD source code, via github, bugzilla, email, wiki, the D forums, etc., please assign copyright to those DMD source code changes to the D Language Foundation.
+All significant contributors to DMD source code, via GitHub, Bugzilla, email, wiki, the D forums, etc., please assign copyright to those DMD source code changes to the D Language Foundation.
 Please send an email to walter@digitalmars.com with the statement: